15 Things You Probably Never Knew About Prince William

 He thinks the Brits need to loosen up

 The British are known for their lack of emotional displays, but in a refreshingly honest conversation, Prince William revealed he thinks that needs to change in order for people to be more expressive about things they’re going through.
 “In Britain, we are nervous about our emotions, we are a bit embarrassed,” he says.
 “The British stiff upper lip thing, that’s great, and we need to have that occasionally … but otherwise, we’ve got to relax a little bit and be able to talk about emotions.
 We’re not robots!”

 He’s a surfer

-He and Duchess Catherine almost didn’t make it down the aisle
+He and Princess Catherine almost didn’t make it down the aisle

-These 19 rarely seen photos of royal siblings, including Princes William and Harry, prove they’re just like any other brothers.
-The two Princes haven’t been shy about displaying their good-natured rivalry: After his exams in for the Royal Air Force, Prince Harry joked in a joint interview, “It’s still hard work, but I’m better than William, so it’s fun.”
+In the past, the two princes weren’t shy about displaying their good-natured rivalry: After his exams for the Royal Air Force, Prince Harry joked in a joint interview, “It’s still hard work, but I’m better than William, so it’s fun.”
 Prince William countered when asked if he helped his brother study, “Oh yes, he needs an awful lot of help.”
 And when Prince William was expecting his second child with Kate, Harry said with a laugh, “I can’t wait to see my brother suffer more.”
-Then just recently when Prince William was asked about Harry’s new baby, William said, “I’m very glad and pleased to welcome my brother to the sleep deprivation society.”
-Although rumors of a real rift between the brothers have been brewing, it’s most likely that the two are just going in different directions as they’re getting older.
+When Prince William was asked about baby Archie, William said, “I’m very glad and pleased to welcome my brother to the sleep deprivation society.”

 He’s been bullied for his hair loss